Support for Educators

 - Download PDFs from myLexia and email to families

 - Download PDFs from myLexia and share as assignments or class resources via your school’s Learning Management System (LMS) and/or using Google Classroom

 - Print packets to send or mail home

-- Direct families to Lexia’s At-Home Resources Hub to view and download materials; Provide recommendations to families as appropriate.
+- Direct families to Lexia’s At-Home Resources Hub to view and download materials, and provide recommendations to families as appropriate.

 - Following are a few considerations and suggestions when sharing these materials:

-- Skill Builders and Connections can be excellent resources for families.
+- Lexia Skill Builders and Lexia Connections can be excellent resources for families.
 Consider sharing answer keys along with Skill Builders.